mikelevins/bard/0.4/README.md

 ## Literals

-Bard is intended to provide convenient literal syntax for all its values, to the extent that it's practical to do so.
-It also tries to print values in a form that it can re-read to construct equivalent values.
+Bard tries to provide convenient literal syntax for as many of its values as possible.
+It also tries to print values so that it can read them and reconstruct them.

-Bard does not promise to construct instances of any specific data structure when you present it with a literal expression, unless you include the type constraints that you want it to satisfy (see "Type descriptions").
+When Bard reads a value, it doesn't promise to construct any specific representation of the value.
+For example, if you write

+    (1 2 3)

+you can be sure that the value produced by the reader will be a list, but you can't be sure exactly what *representation* of a list will be used.
+Depending on the implementation, you might get a vector or a tree-based sequence or the traditional chain of `cons` cells.
+All of those are valid representations of lists in Bard, and Bard only promises to build a list for you; it doesn't promise to build any specific representation of a list.

+You can take control of representation is you want to, though.
+For example, you can use a **type constraint** to restrict the representation that Bard chooses:

+    #:cons (1 2 3)

+The form `#:cons` is a **type constraint**; it instructs Bard to ensure that the following value is an instance of the `cons` structure.

+Generally speaking, when you write a Bard literal you're asking for an instance of some abstract class—`List`, for example.
+If you want a specific concrete type, you have to specify which one using a type constraint.

+If you write a literal with a type constraint that it can't satisfy, Bard signals an error.
+For example, the following will cause an error:

+    #cons 1.3

+The problem is that `1.3` denotes a `Float`, and `cons` is not a member of the `Float` class.

+For more information about abstract and concrete types in Bard, see the "Types" section.

 ### Characters

+**Characters** are the elements of **Text** values.
+Texts are lists; their elements are characters.

     #\λ
     #\U+03BB